tanayk2610/AutoBot/Docs/Design.md

 * **Packer:** The AutoBot will automate the creation of machine image using Packer.
 Using packed AutoBot will be able to create machine images that will be available for dowload to the user.
 These images can be in different formats and be used on a local virtual environment like VirtualBox.

-* **Digital Ocean:** The AutoBot will use the services provided by Digital Ocean to create virtual machines using API calls.
+* **Digital Ocean:** The AutoBot will use the services provided by Digital Ocean to create virtual machines using API calls of Packer.

 * **VM Manager:**  AutoBot will be using the VM Manager for creating, tearing down and modifying the configuration of VMs (such as adjusting the size of the memory, processors and RAM, etc.).
 Based on user requirements Autobot will instruct the VM Manager to create a virtual environment.